Amara-lorritta/Amara-lorritta/README.md

-# 🌟 Amarachi Emeziem | Cloud Enthusiast & Aspiring Cloud Support Engineer
+# Amarachi Emeziem | Cloud Enthusiast & Aspiring Cloud Security Engineer

 Hi there! 👋 I'm Amarachi, an Ivy League graduate with dual Master's degrees in **Computer Information Science** and **International Development**.
 I am passionate about cloud technologies, continuous learning, and helping organizations succeed in their digital transformations.